2022 Hyndburn Borough Council election: Local election result

 Previous Councillors who were Standing-Down in this election included - Bernadette Parkinson (Ind-Netherton), David Parkins (Lab-Huncoat), Diane Fielding (Lab-Spring Hill) and Jenny Molineux (Ind-Overton).

 Additionally, following Chris Knight's (Lab-St. Oswalds) recent and sudden decision to stand-down from the seat he won in 2019, that seat will ALSO be up for a by-election this year - with the winner serving out the remaining 12-months, until THAT same seat comes up for re-election to a full-4-year term from 2023.

 Retiring Netherton councillor Bernadette Parkinson announced[April-11th] that she has resigned from the Labour Party after 27 years, in the wake of her husband and council leader Cllr Miles Parkinson, who also quit the party.
 Another retiring councillor, Spring Hill's Diane Fielding announced[April-19th] that she has also resigned from the Labour Party.
 Former Overton Labour councillor Michael Hindley announced[April-20th] that he has resigned from the Labour Party, leaving that seat vacant, after being recently cautioned by the police over an assault during a previous council meeting.
 This leaves the Hyndburn Labour Party with only 15-sitting councillors (less than the 18 needed for Overall Control), ahead of the upcoming May-election.

-In the months following this election, veteran Labour politician Joyce Plummer, who took a post in Hyndburn Borough Council’s new cabinet, was suspended from the party group[June-29th] and faces further disciplinary action by the party which could lead to her expulsion, ahead of the Overton by-election, called for Thursday July 14.
+In the months following this election, veteran Labour politician Joyce Plummer, who took a post in Hyndburn Borough Council's new cabinet, was suspended from the party group[June-29th] and faces further disciplinary action by the party which could lead to her expulsion, ahead of the Overton by-election, called for Thursday July 14.
 And also, some months later, former Church Labour councillor Loraine Cox announced[August-24th] that she has resigned from the Labour Party, to join the growing Independent group of councillors, before eventually joining the Hyndburn Conservative group[September-5th].
 This leaves the Hyndburn Labour Party with only 13-sitting councillors, compared to 2019 when they had 26 councillors on Hyndburn Borough Council.

-Ward Results
+Ward results

+The results for each ward were as follows, with an asterisk (*) indicating a sitting councillor standing for re-election.